My usual procedure is to start with the cockpit first so I turned my efforts in that direction.

 Okay, since that fits, I checked the fit of the fuselage top behind the rear cockpit…and noticed that the fit problems seem to be consistent (and note the depression in the surface of the fuselage at the upper right…there’s several places where this happens and they’ll get filled with putty):

-I knew I was going to have to trim the kit’s canopy back a bit to accurize the fit of the cockpit tub (you can see in the next photo where I have already started cutting it away) (and if you look at the above photo, it’s already been removed):
+I knew I was going to have to trim the kit’s rear cockpit opening back a bit to fit the cockpit tub (you can see in the next photo where I have already started cutting it away) (and if you look at the above photo, it’s already been removed):

 I treated the front cockpit the same way.